Chijioge “Chi” Nwogu (MBA ’18) is a builder. He’s fascinated with the transformation of ideas into fully-grown businesses.

 To hit the reset button on his career and set out on the path to launch his own business, he came to UNC Kenan-Flagler Business School to earn his MBA.
 Today he is CEO of GameFlo, an independent gaming company that builds communities by empowering people on their own terms and to their own abilities.

-Nwogu also is helping Carolina students realize their dreams as entrepreneur in residence at the Entrepreneurship Center at UNC Kenan-Flagler.
+Nwogu also helped Carolina students realize their dreams as entrepreneurship in residence at UNC Kenan-Flagler.

 Nigerian born and raised in the Bronx, Nwogu had his first taste of working at a startup as a college student.
 He got in at the ground floor as an intern at then-fledgling startup Bloomberg Sports.
 After he graduated from Brown University, he worked as an analyst at J.P.
 Morgan, and then returned to Bloomberg Sports as assistant CFO.